Craft Weekend

 What To Expect

-Greeters will be available to welcome and register you from 10am-12pm on Thursday, August 8th.
 You will be oriented to the property and directed to your sleeping space to unload your belongings.
 Campers are welcome to choose a spot in nearby orchards and set up tents.
 We will all gather for a Welcome Lunch at 12 pm.
 After, you will meet with your instructors and fellow students for your first afternoon together in the workshops.
-The Craft Weekend will conclude after Lunch on Sunday the 11th.

 The event price includes daily meals, your lodging or camping, and 18 hours of formal in-studio instruction.
 Open studio time is available in the evening after meals.
 In addition, an optional Iyengar Yoga class is offered each morning before breakfast at 7am.
 All lodging is shared dormitory style with access to shared bathrooms, some of which are outside the room areas.
 Individuals will need to traverse the property on grass and gravel pathways to move between buildings and studios.